comphist/cora/README.md

 Extract the contents of that package to a local directory, then perform the following steps:

-1. Check if the configuration options in `www/config.php` are set correctly.
-   This file contains the database credentials, default language, external directories to use, etc.; it comes with sensible default settings and typically includes descriptions for each of them.
-If necessary, adjust this file before continuing.

-2. Run `bin/make_database.php` from a terminal and follow the instructions on the screen.

-3. Copy the contents of the `www/` directory to the desired location of your web server.
+1. Copy the contents of the `www/` subdirectory to the desired location of your web server.

+2. In your web browser, navigate to `db/configure_db.php` in the location where CorA is served by your web server.
+If your web server is set up correctly, this page will guide you through the database installation or upgrade process.

+3. Log-in to your CorA instance.
+On a first-time installation, use the username "admin" with password "admin".

+**IMPORTANT:**

++ After the database installation, make sure to **delete the** `db/` **subdirectory from your web server!** Anyone with access to this directory can potentially execute arbitrary commands on your server!

++ Make sure to **change the default password** of the "admin" account immediately after you login for the first time.

 That's it!